-Master of Business Administration with specialization in Accounting 38 credits
+Master in Business Administration with specialization in Accounting 38 credits

-Program Delivery Modality:CampusOnlineHybridLanguage of Instruction:BilingualSpanishEnglishThe language of instruction and program delivery modality are subject to availability.
+The language of instruction and program delivery modality are subject to availability.

 This Master's Degree program in Business Administration is designed to provide the skills knowledge and abilities necessary in the area of Accounting.
 This major is geared towards the fundamental characteristics of an accounting manager providing emphasis in the accounting skills and knowledge required in today's constant changing economy.
 Also, it will provide knowledge on the use of technology to communicate and handle information and it will develop and enhance the communication skills and the management capabilities of each person.